ligershark/CoreTemplatePack/README.md

 ## Templates

-- Basic ASP.NET Core
+- ASP.NET Core Starter MVC
 - and more to come...

 ![New project dialog](art/new-project-dialog.png)

-### Basic ASP.NET Core
+### ASP.NET Core Starter MVC
 This template is conceptually somewhere between the current _Empty_ and _Web Application_ templates.
-It is great for learning about ASP.NET Core as well as a clean starting point for creating any type of web application including SPA.
+It is great for learning about ASP.NET MVC as well as a clean starting point for creating any type of web application including SPA.